GesangPJ/kasbon-js/README.md

 ## Changelog

 - _Build means it's safe to build the project_
-- _Preview means the build version still have bugs_
+- _Preview means this version has not been built yet_

 ### v1.4.4-PREVIEW